Feelin' Folksy – Hank Mobley

 -- Drums

-See the next album cover for Don Sickler's quintet or sextet arrangement.
+See the next album cover for Don Sickler's quintet or sextet arrangements.

-After recording his "Reaching Out!"album at Rudy Van Gelder's Englewood Cliffs studio (1/9/68) Hank moved to Europe for two years.
+After recording his "Reach Out!"album at Rudy Van Gelder's Englewood Cliffs studio (1/9/68) Hank moved to Europe for two years.
 He immediately started playing and recording with the top European jazz musicians and other American jazz artists who had already moved to Europe.
-"The Flip" album was recorded in Paris, France (July 9, 1969)
+"The Flip" album was recorded in Paris, France (July 9, 1969).

 Related Songs